trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

   where system memory is the memory used during execution by readers, writers, and network buffers, etc.

 * ``discovery-server.enabled``:
-  Presto uses the Discovery service to find all the nodes in the cluster.
+  Trino uses the Discovery service to find all the nodes in the cluster.
-  Every Presto instance registers itself with the Discovery service on startup.
-In order to simplify deployment and avoid running an additional service, the Presto coordinator can run an embedded version of the Discovery service.
-It shares the HTTP server with Presto and thus uses the same port.
+  Every Trino instance registers itself with the Discovery service on startup.
+In order to simplify deployment and avoid running an additional service, the Trino coordinator can run an embedded version of the Discovery service.
+It shares the HTTP server with Trino and thus uses the same port.

 * ``discovery.uri``:
   The URI to the Discovery server.
-Because we have enabled the embedded version of Discovery in the Presto coordinator, this should be the URI of the Presto coordinator.
-Replace ``example.net:8080`` to match the host and port of the Presto coordinator.
+Because we have enabled the embedded version of Discovery in the Trino coordinator, this should be the URI of the Trino coordinator.
+Replace ``example.net:8080`` to match the host and port of the Trino coordinator.
 This URI must not end in a slash.

 The above configuration properties are a minimal set to help you get started.